16 March 2022 | Engineering

-Measuring Autonomy Performance, Part 4: Introducing Driver Score 2.0
+Measuring autonomy performance.
+Part 4: Introducing driver score 2.0

-This is Part 4 of a series of posts, in which we dig into the details of how we’ve progressed our autonomy metrics with the latest in data science.
+This is Part 4 of a series of articles, in which we dig into the details of how we’ve progressed our autonomy metrics with the latest in data science.
 Specifically, we explore how we’re using machine learning to accelerate the speed and robustness of the data insights we are gathering from every kilometre of real-world testing.
 Having better performance metrics allows our R&D teams to iterate quickly and conduct more focused experiments.
 By applying the latest methodologies in data science, we can learn more from a smaller sample of real-world driving test runs, which enables us to train and test models more quickly.

 Accelerating our autonomy performance with data science